-The April tax deadline has a way of sneaking up on you.
+The April tax season deadline has a way of sneaking up on you.
 In January you tell yourself there’s plenty of time to file your taxes.
-By February you promise to have it all sorted out by Valentine’s Day.
-By March you are definitive and decide it’s time for serious action and, hey, you work better under pressure anyway.
+By February you promise to have it all the paperwork completed by Valentine’s Day.
+By March you really decide it’s time for serious action and, hey, you work better under pressure anyway.

-“It’s just not so”, says Timothy Pychyl, an award-winning professor at Carleton University in Ottawa.
-His research focuses on the science and behavior behind procrastination and how it affects self-image.
+“It’s just not so,” says Timothy Pychyl, an award-winning professor at Carleton University in Ottawa.
+His research focuses on the science and behavior behind procrastinating and how it affects self-image.
 He also authors the popular blog procrastination.ca.

-Although tasks like filing taxes or organizing personal finances can feel like a daunting process involving the tedious collection of documents, bills and receipts, that doesn’t mean that putting them off will make you feel better in the long run.
+Although pesky tasks like filing taxes or organizing personal finances can feel like a daunting process—one that involves the tedious collection of documents, bills and receipts—it doesn’t mean setting them aside will make you feel better in the long run.

-In fact, the temporary sense of relief you get can actually be destructive.
-In psychology circles, the immediate gratification we receive with procrastination is known as short term mood repair.
+In fact, the temporary sense of relief can actually be destructive.
+In psychology circles, the immediate gratification we receive with procrastinating is known as short-term mood repair.

-This New York Times article on “The Futile Pursuit of Happiness” delved into some of the mental hazards that can come along with seeking happiness out.
-Not surprisingly, procrastination is one of these hazards; from putting off personal finances to putting off home repair, it’s our intrinsic need for gratification that can lead us to say things like, “Nah, I’ll do it tomorrow.”
+This New York Times article on “The Futile Pursuit of Happiness” explained some of the mental hazards that can come along on your journey to happiness.
+Not surprisingly, procrastinating is one of these hazards, from putting off personal finances to putting off home repair.
+It’s our intrinsic need for immediate gratification that can lead us to say things like, “Nope, I’ll do it tomorrow.”